russelljjarvis/ScienceAccessibility/comparing_the_written_language_of_scientific_and_non_scientific_sources.md

 [4] Bulhak, Andrew C. "On the simulation of postmodernism and mental debility using recursive transition networks."
 Monash University Department of Computer Science (1996).

 [5] Soldatova, Larisa, and Maria Liakata.
 "An ontology methodology and cisp-the proposed core information about scientific papers."
 JISC Project Report (2007).

+[6] Gopen, George D., and Judith A. Swan.
+"The science of scientific writing."
+American Scientist 78, no. 6 (1990): 550-558.